 Location: Zion National Park near Springdale, Utah

 35. Mission San Xavier del Bac

-Mission San Xavier del Bac, a gorgeous Spanish Catholic mission about a half hour south of Tucson is know as “the White Dove of the Desert.”
+Mission San Xavier del Bac, a gorgeous Spanish Catholic mission located about a half hour south of Tucson, is know as “the White Dove of the Desert.”
 It is considered to be the finest example of Spanish colonial architecture in the US.
 This magnificent architectural building is the oldest standing European structure in Arizona.
 Both the inside and the outside design are incredible.
 The interior features ornate statues and paintings.
 If you happen to be staying in Tucson or traveling anywhere in Southern Arizona, it’s worth a look.
-The mission is open for self guided tours whenever an event/mass is not in schedule.
+Open for self guided tours whenever an event/mass is not in schedule.

 Location: 10 miles south of Tucson, Arizona

 In the beautiful small mountain community of Cloudcroft, New Mexico lies the Lincoln National Forest, the perfect high altitude recreational area to escape the heat of the surrounding desert towns.
 This pine tree oasis offers a number of very scenic hikes in a beautiful woodsy setting that you will not find in the surrounding desert lowlands of southern New Mexico.
 The elevation of this area is 8000 feet which means hiking is more strenuous on one hand, while on the other hand the temps remain cooler in the summer.